clearloop/sonata/README.md

 cydonia serve blog
 ```

-The minimal directory layout is like below, see [cydonia.toml][cydonia-toml]
+The minimal directory layout is like below, see [cydonia.toml](./blog/cydonia.toml)
 for the full configuration.

 ```